AdobeDocs/experience-manager-cloud-service.it-IT/help/overview/introduction.md

 # Introduzione ad Adobe Experience Manager as a Cloud Service {#an-introduction-to-adobe-experience-manager-as-a-cloud-service}

-[Adobe Experience Manager](https://www.adobe.com/it/marketing/experience-manager.html) (AEM) ora è disponibile come Cloud Service.
+[Adobe Experience Manager](https://www.adobe.com/it/marketing/experience-manager.html) (AEM) ora è disponibile as a Cloud Service.

 Adobe Experience Manager as a Cloud Service: